Hempstead House: History

 Howard Gould, son of railroad tycoon Jay Gould, began construction of the estate after purchasing the land in 1900.
 Initially, the plan was to build a castle that was to be a replica of Kilkenny Castle.
 Castle Gould, as it came to be called, was intended to be used as the main house.
 However, the Goulds did not like the castle, so they decided to create another house on the estate to serve as the main dwelling.

 After the completion of the house in 1912, the Goulds sold the estate to Daniel Guggenheim in 1917.
 The name of the main house was changed to Hempstead House (the limestone stables and the servants' quarters are still called Castle Gould).
 In 1942, the Guggenheims donated the estate to the Institute of Aeronautical Sciences.
-Soon after acquiring the estate, the institute sold it to the U.S. Navy, which held it from 1946 to 1967.
-The U.S. government declared the estate as surplus and eventually gave the deed of the property to Nassau County, New York in 1971.
+The Institute of Aeronautical Sciences sold the property to the U.S. Navy in 1946; the Naval Training Device Center remained at Sands Point until 1967, and Nassau County acquired the property in 1971.